pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 c) Português é o idioma mais difícil do mundo.

 d) Minha filha é a garota mais linda na cidade.

 e) Minha mãe é a mulher mais baixa na minha família.

-Item.
 3. Traduza as seguintes sentenças.

 a) Faith is as important as endurance.